piolew/cricket/README.md

 d- single decimal digit

+Examples:
+To monitor temperature of device AABBCCDD use topic /AABBCCDD/temp To monitor battery level of the device AABBCCDD use topic /AABBCCDD/batt

 ## Connecting to the ThingsOnEdge MQTT broker
 MQTT broker server requires authentication by providing login and password which is unique for each module.